Freezing and BPS jumping: Introduction

 In our detailed analysis, we aim to elucidate how the unfreezing processes relate two instanton partition functions with multiplicity coefficients, as recently found in \cite{Nawata:2021dlk,Chen:2023smd}.
 In the context of 5-brane web configurations, D1-branes generate instantons in 5d theories so that this implies that D1-branes contribute distinct non-perturbative effects at certain configurations specifically associated with unfreezing.
 In other words, the configuration of branes during unfreezing leads to the creation/annihilation of unique instanton states, deviating from those observed at generic points in the parameter space.
-Moreover, the Witten index on the moduli spaces of instantons undergoes notable changes at particular chemical potential values, highlighting the novel dynamic nature across the parameter space.
+Moreover, the Witten index on the moduli spaces of instantons undergoes notable changes at particular chemical potential values, highlighting the novel dynamical nature across the parameter space.

 The paper is outlined as follows.
 Central to our study, section \ref{sec:5d} delves into the freezing and unfreezing process involving O7$^\pm$-plane in the 5-brane webs.
-As a warm-up, we review 5-brane web realization of 5d $\cN=1$ supersymmetric gauge theories in Type IIB theory, and we proceed to examine the effects of the freezing and unfreezing from the lens of the cubic prepotentials.
+As a warm-up, we review 5-brane web realization of 5d $\cN=1$ supersymmetric gauge theories in Type IIB theory, and we proceed to examine the effects of the freezing and unfreezing by the cubic prepotentials.
 Our investigation then extends to the investigation of the (un)freezing process in terms of 5d instanton partition functions.
 Concretely, using the ADHM descriptions of instanton moduli spaces, we explicitly show non-trivial identities among instanton partition functions as direct outcomes of freezing and unfreezing.
 As an illuminating example of the identities, we deal with the relation of partition functions of E-string and M-string theory.
 It also elucidates the method for calculating E-string and M-string partition functions using 5d instanton partition functions.
-Finally, we explore the novel BPS jumping phenomenon during the unfreezing process using unrefined instanton partition functions.
+Finally, we explore the novel BPS jumping phenomenon using unrefined instanton partition functions during the unfreezing process.

 Subsequently, we study the freezing and unfreezing processes in 4d and 3d theories with eight supercharges.
 As emphasized before, the freezing process does not lead to the identities of all the physical observables.
 In the realm of 4d $\cN=2$ superconformal field theories, the superconformal index serves to differentiate between two theories related by the (un)freezing process with O6$^\pm$-plane.
 However, this process does reveal non-trivial connections among Schur indices.
 Similarly, in 3d $\cN=4$ theories, both the superconformal and twisted indices can distinguish theories related by the (un)freezing process involving an O5$^\pm$-plane, yet they also show noteworthy identities between 3-sphere partition functions.
 These aspects are examined in section \ref{sec:4d3d}.